ChrisH2727/Milestone-1/readme.md

 ## 1. Introduction

-This readme file contains the documentation associated with the first milestone submission for the Code Institute Diploma in Software Development.
+This readme file contains the documentation associated with the first milestone project for the Code Institute Diploma in Software Development.
 This project milestone submission will consist of a personal portfolio site for me.

 The goal of the website is not simply to re-tell the contents of my CV, but to provide an insight into my work experience and what I might be able to do for a client or potential employer.